 1. It Forms the First and Fastest Impression

-Website visitors who land on your homepage judge your site’s professionalism, credibility, and relevance in under a few seconds.
+Website visitors who land on your homepage judge your site’s professionalism, credibility, and relevance in under a few seconds, as soon as a visitor arrives.
 That snap judgment often determines whether they stay or bounce.
 A well-crafted homepage uses clear visual hierarchy, thoughtful typography, and clean layout structures to immediately communicate:

 This clarity reduces cognitive load and helps users feel oriented from the start.